Thursday, 20 February 2020

 ////////////////

-For anything that acts like hormones in our body, ensure they r "bio-identical" & must b taken under regular medical doctor's supervision with regular blood check to adjust dose accordingly.
+- For anything that acts like hormones in our body, ensure they r "bio-identical" & must b taken under regular medical doctor's supervision with requirements of regular biomarker checks in either blood, urine, or saliva to adjust dose accordingly.

-Thus, before taking all these, it is highly recommended to consult medical doctors (MD) who r specialised in anti-aging, functional & integrative medicine.
-For an example:
+Thus, before taking all these, it is highly recommended to consult medical doctors (MD) or specialists who r specialised in anti-aging, functional, preventative & integrative medicine or consult physicians who are board certified from American Board of Anti-Aging and Regenerative Medicine U.S.A, a4m.com.
+For examples:

-We can only treat you cosmetically, but the root cause is still there, thus these GP may be able to help find out & treat the root cause of your health issue.
+We can only treat you cosmetically, but the root cause is still there, thus these MDs, GP & specialists may be able to help find out & treat the root causes of your underlying health issues, not just giving you medicines that can only mask your symptoms but trying to help you get rid of the root causes.

 ////////////////